 - Tracking data provided for Google Earth mapping.

 A new and exciting resource to include in your lesson plan is the Cornell University albatross camera.
-On the Island of Kaua‘i Laysan albatross pairs nested in a private back yard and are being monitored by a live remote camera so their activities can be shared with the world!
+On the South Island of New Zealand, Southern Royal albatrosses at the Tairoa Head seabird colony are being monitored by a live remote camera so their activities can be shared with the world!

 Kokua Hawaii Foundation resources are especially helpful to school groups and others interested in learning more about reducing single-use plastics on campus and at home.